pytorch/vision/references/depth/stereo/README.md

     --clip-grad-norm 1.0 \
 ```

 We employ a multi-set fine-tuning stage where we uniformly sample from multiple datasets.
-Given hat some of these datasets have extremely large images (``2048x2048`` or more) we opt for a very aggresive scale-range ``[0.2 - 0.8]`` such that as much of the original frame composition is captured inside the ``384x512`` crop.
+Given hat some of these datasets have extremely large images (``2048x2048`` or more) we opt for a very aggressive scale-range ``[0.2 - 0.8]`` such that as much of the original frame composition is captured inside the ``384x512`` crop.

 ```
 torchrun --nproc_per_node 8 --nnodes 1 train.py \